Sofia Itineraries

 A 60–90 minute escape-room experience that’s perfect for 3–6 friends — collaborative, playful, and a great way to bond over puzzles and small-group teamwork.

-Visit Alexander Nevsky Cathedral (short, accessible visit)
+Visit Alexander Nevsky Cathedral (interior visit and quiet contemplation)

 Local Tips from the travel experts